 Are there special requirements to follow to make a living will?

 There are no special legal requirements regarding the document itself.
 You can even write it in the form of a simple letter.

 But it can be a good idea to date it and sign it.
 You can also ask someone to witness your signature if you want.

 You must be capable of making your own decisions when you make a living will.
 This means that you fully understand the document and its impact.
 For example, people suffering from advanced Alzheimer’s often cannot create a living will because their ability to make decisions is severely affected.

 What can I include in my living will?

-It usually has two main parts.
+A living will usually has two main parts.
 But as mentioned earlier, you have the final say about what to put in it.